babylm/evaluation-pipeline-2025/README.md

 ```
 you can use the flag `--fast` to add the fast results of each checkpoint to the collation and make the submission valid for the BabyLM challenge.
 > [!NOTE]
 > Currently the code assumes that the checkpoint naming scheme is `chck_*M`.
 If you use a different naming scheme make sure to edit lines 16 and 17 of the `collate_preds.py` file.
+In addition the code assumes that the training is done on the maximum number of words possible, please edit this if it is not the case for you.

 If you are submitting to the `strict-small` track, make sure to add the flag `--strict_small`.
 If you are submitting to the `multimodal` track, make sure to add the flag `--multimodal`.